 The Museum offers a friendly environment for service animals and guide dogs.
 Service Animals and guide dogs may be brought into all areas of The Museum.
 The closest relief area for service animals and guide dogs is in the green space in front of The Museum.

 Noise-cancelling headphones are available free-of-charge for visitors with auditory and sensory processing sensitivities.
 Headphones can be signed-out by leaving an ID at the Shenson Welcome Center admissions desk on a first-come first-serve basis.

 Accessible public restrooms are located on the first and second floors.

-Family and gender-neutral restrooms are located on first level, near Wise Sons Deli.
+Fully accessible family and single-stall gender-neutral restrooms are located on the ground floor, near Wise Sons Jewish Deli.